-School personnel may also seek an order from the Department of Education Bureau of Special Education Appeals (BSEA) or a court placing a student in an IAES for up to forty-five (45) calendar school days when the student is in danger to himself or others.
+School personnel may also seek an order from the Bureau of Special Education Appeals (BSEA) placing a student in an IAES for up to forty-five (45) school days when the student is in danger to himself or others.
 For a copy of the Massachusetts Department of Elementary and Secondary Education brochure on Special Education Parents' Rights, available in many languages, visit www.doe.mass.edu/sped/parents or contact the Administrator of Special Education at (781) 335-1460 ext.
 20316.